18F/guides/CONTRIBUTING.md

 ### How to review and merge pull requests

-Any TTS staff member can review a pull request.
+Any 18F staff member can review a pull request.
 If it's not your area of expertise, ask somebody who has expertise in that area (for instance, by commenting to tag a person or sharing the PR in Slack).
 If the author of the pull request added a specific person as a reviewer, hold off merging the pull